wp-plugins/resources-review/readme.txt

 Plugin to add a custom post type called resources that adds the functionality to review each resource.

 == Description ==
 Plugin to add a custom post type called resources that adds the functionality to review each resource.
-The reviews can be have section added to provide a more detailed review.
+The reviews have the option to add sections to provide a more detailed review.
 Each section has the ability to add a star rating which is then calculated to provide an overall rating based on all the sections.

 == Installation ==